-A growing number of clinical trial stakeholders recognize the need to build and execute a patient engagement strategy.
+Many clinical trial stakeholders recognize the need to build and execute a patient engagement strategy.
 It’s an exciting development for the industry.
-But when I look deeper into “patient engagement strategies,” I often find little more than digitized paper processes.
+But when I look deeper into these “strategies,” I often find little more than digitized paper processes.
 Patient engagement is relegated to a checkbox exercise — a series of text reminders about upcoming site visits or other study to-dos.

 Although there’s value in such reminders, that approach to patient engagement misses much larger opportunities.
-To improve patient retention.
-To enhance the timeliness and accuracy of data capture.
-To deliver more real-time visibility throughout a trial.
+Improve patient retention.
+Enhance the timeliness and accuracy of data capture.
+Deliver more real-time visibility throughout a trial.

 Datacubed Health supports those goals through patient engagement based on behavioral science — that is, the study of how people make decisions.

 The intersection of Behavioral Science and Clinical Trials

 If you haven’t considered how behavioral science intersects with clinical trials, you aren’t alone.
 Applying behavioral science research to clinical research is a new idea.
 However, behavioral science is well established.
 In fact, the past two decades have seen this discipline shift from academia to widespread use.